-Certification bodies and auditors conducting third-party audits to SFI Sections 2 and 3 and the SFI Small Lands Group Certification Module and the SFI Small Scale Forest Management Module for Indigenous Peoples and Families in the SFI 2022 Standards and Rules document must conform to the requirements of ISO/IEC 17021-1and ISO/IEC TS 17021-2, while those conducting third-party audits to SFI 2022 Section 4 and Section 5 must conform to the requirements of ISO/IEC 17065.
-In addition, all certification bodies and auditors conducting third-party audits to SFI 2022 Sections 2, 3, 4, 5 or the SFI Small Lands Group Certification Module and the SFI Small Scale Forest Management Module for Indigenous Peoples and Families in the SFI 2022 Standards and Rules document must conform to all applicable ANAB or SCC requirements and International Accreditation Forum (IAF) Mandatory Documents (e.g., IAF MD 1, IAF MD 2, IAF MD 5, IAF MD 11, etc.).
+Certification bodies and auditors conducting third-party audits to SFI Sections 2 and 3 in the SFI 2022 Standards and Rules document must conform to the requirements of ISO 17021:2015 and ISO TS 17021-2, while those conducting third-party audits to SFI Section 4 and Section 5 must conform to the requirements of ISO 17065:2012.
+In addition, all certification bodies and auditors conducting third-party audits to SFI Sections 2, 3, 4 or 5 in the SFI 2022 Standards and Rules document must conform to all applicable ANAB or SCC requirements and International Accreditation Forum (IAF) Mandatory Documents (e.g., IAF MD 1, IAF MD 4, IAF MD 5, IAF MD 11, etc.).